wilhelmer/ReflowMarkdownPlus/README.md

 - `reflowMarkdown.wrapLongLinks`: Specifies how links will be wrapped when they cause a line to extend beyond the preferred length.

+- `reflowMarkdown.neverReflowFirstParagraph`: Never reflow the first paragraph of a document (default `false`).

 Keyboard Shortcuts
 ------------------